Josh Bell Player Props: Guardians vs. Royals

-On Friday, Josh Bell (hitting .171 in his past 10 games) and the Cleveland Guardians face the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
-First pitch is at 7:10 PM ET.
+The Cleveland Guardians, including Josh Bell (.238 on-base percentage in past 10 games, 72 points below season-long percentage), battle starter Brady Singer and the Kansas City Royals at Progressive Field, Saturday at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Royals.
+He notched a home run while going 1-for-3 in his last game against the Royals.

 Josh Bell Game Info & Props vs. the Royals